mdev88/Diaspora-Native-WebApp/README.md

 ### Why a WebApp is better than using the mobile site on a browser?
 Basically it provides better integration with the system (events coming into and going out of the app), notifications, customized interface and functions and a nice little icon that takes you directly to your favorite social network :)
-For the moment, this app provides little aditional advantages

 ### System Requirements
 The minimum version supported is KitKat, Android version 4.0.3 (or API 15)